cloudtoid/gateway-core/README.md

 ## V1 - TODOs

+- Add more functional tests:
+        // Tests
-- Add functional tests
+        // - Need functional tests for the following settings:
+        // --- "upstreamRequest" -> "httpVersion"
+        // --- "upstreamRequest" -> "sender".
+Not sure how to test all of these.
+Maybe check the HTTP Client to see if the values are set correctly?
+        // - Fix HTTPS so it also works on Mac and Linux!
+        // - All HTTP methods (POST, DELETE, etc)
+        // - HttpClientName
+        // - Routing
+        // - Failed HTTP requests with and without content/body
+        // - Expression evaluations
+        // - Timeout (both at httpClient to upstream and inside of proxy)
+        // - Auto redirects
+        // - ProxyException and exception handling
+        // - When no route is found, do not return 200
+        // - Extra (unknown) request and response headers are just forwarded
+        // - Authentication
+        // - Run nginx side by side and ensure all headers and other properties match.
 - Write documentation
-  - Add a table of all config values with a description and links/anchors from the rest of the doc
+  - Add a table of all config values with a description and links/anchors from the rest of the doc.
+  - Mention the options-schema.json and how it can be used.
   - URL Pattern Matching
-- Add tests for trailing TrailingHeaderSetter
+- Add unit tests for trailing TrailingHeaderSetter
 - Enable github build actions
 - Publish NuGet
 - Add multiple Sample Projects